Magnetic Polarisability of Octet Baryons via Lattice QCD

 It is also insightful to consider the explicit constituent quark mass dependence of both terms.
 We have

-Given that the quark distribution radius, $\expval{r^2}_f$, is also smaller for the strange quark, together these effects suppresses the magnitude of the contributions of the strange quark.
+Given that the quark distribution radius $\expval{r^2}_f$ is also smaller for the strange quark, together these effects suppress the magnitude of the contributions of the strange quark.

-As a result, the polarisability is very sensitive to the up quark.
+As a result, the polarizability is very sensitive to the up quark.
 The up quark generates a large $\beta_1$, but having two up quarks causes a large opposite contribution from $\beta_2$.
-This explains why the \cascadez and $n$ have greater magnetic polarisabilities than the \sigmap and proton respectively.
+This explains why the \cascadez and $n$ have greater magnetic polarizabilities than the \sigmap and proton respectively.

-Another observation is that the mass splitting between the octet and decuplet baryons in $\beta_1$ benefits the hyperon magnetic polarisabilities over the nucleon polarisabilities.
+Another observation is that the mass splitting between the octet and decuplet baryons in $\beta_1$ benefits the hyperon magnetic polarizabilities over the nucleon polarizabilities.
 In the nucleon, the scalar diquark is composed of two light quarks.
 The strength of this hyperfine interaction is inversely proportional to the product of the constituent quark masses; hence the hyperfine attraction is strong in the nucleon and the hyperfine repulsion is strong in the $\Delta$.
 Together, these hyperfine interactions produce a large mass splitting in the magnetic transition term, $\beta_1$.
 In the hyperons considered herein, the scalar diquark is composed of a light $u$ or $d$ quark and a strange quark.
 This time the magnitude of the hyperfine interaction is weaker and the octet-decuplet mass splitting is smaller.